 The minimum amount an employer must contribute to a pension is 3% of an employee’s qualifying earnings.
 In total, as of April 2019, a minimum of 8% of qualifying earnings must be paid into a pension.
 An employee will usually contribute the rest (so if an employer gives 3%, the employee will give 5%).

 Qualifying earnings means that you are giving a portion of the earnings that fit within the ‘qualifying band’.
 This is the default for most workplace pension schemes.

 The exact figures for qualifying earnings are reviewed each year by the government.
 For 2020-21, qualifying earnings are between £6,240 and £50,000.
 That means the amount from which the contribution is calculated is the amount between the lower and higher boundaries.

 Instead of making contributions based on qualifying earnings, you might choose to base your contributions on an employee’s total earnings.
-There are three options for this set out by the Pensions Regulator, depending on how much their salary is affected by bonuses, commission or other extra earnings.
+There are three options for this set out by the Pensions Regulator (see point 110), depending on how much their salary is affected by bonuses, commission or other extra earnings.

 How have other companies set up their pensions?